Riteshpandey9693/Calculator/README.md

 ## Features

-- Basic arithmetic operations: addition, subtraction, multiplication, and division.
+- Basic arithmetic operations: addition, subtraction, multiplication, division and modulo(remainder).
 - Clear (AC) button to reset the calculator.
 - Delete (DEL) button to remove the last entered character.
 - Responsive design with a modern look and feel.